 Conclusion

-To conclude the debate of whether Nespresso is worth it, you should ask yourself if you’re willing to pay for convenience.
+To conclude the debate of whether Nespresso is worth the investment, you should ask yourself if you’re willing to pay for convenience.
 There is no doubt that the single serve Nespresso system is a way to make coffee in very little time and with very little effort.

 There’s no denying that the cups of coffee made by these espresso machines are superb, though.